hhwhhw204/CDVAR/README.md

 ### Data processing

 The code for processing data features is located in the processing/ directory.
 Please prepare a CSV file containing the chromosome, mutation position, reference base, and alternate base, following the format of info/example.csv.
-Use the ANNOVAR tool to obtain protein annotations, similar to the info/example_asseq format.After that, run
+Use the ANNOVAR tool to obtain protein annotations, similar to the info/example_asseq format.
+After that, run
 ```
 python obtain_prt_sequence.py
 ```
 obtain the truncated protein sequence.

-run
 ```
 python obtain_prt_repr.py
 ```
 obtain the truncated protein representation.

-run
 ```
 python obtain_dna_sequence.py
 ```
 obtain the truncated DNA sequence.

-run
 ```
 python obtain_dna_repr.py
 ```
 obtain the truncated DNA representation.

-run
 ```
 python obtain_cancer_mutation_multipool.py
 ```